Quarter Cup Anyway

 Cheese, nuts, chocolate: grate first, measure second

 A quarter cup of grated Parmesan weighs about 0.8 ounces (22g).
-A quarter cup of shredded cheddar?
+So same volume.
 Closer to 2 ounces (55g).
-Same volume.
+Now, a quarter cup of shredded cheddar?
 Different density.

 Chopped nuts vary by chop size.
 Finely chopped packs tighter.
-In practice, rough chop leaves air gaps.
+Rough chop leaves air gaps.
 Weigh them.

 Chocolate chips are consistent — ¼ cup ≈ 1.5 oz (43g).
 But chunks or chopped bars?
 Weigh.